Army Injury Compensation: Your Right to Claim

 If you injury was incurred as the result of an accident out of combat, for example, during a training exercise, the MOD has a duty of care to ensure the safety of all military staff in the same way an employer is expected to keep their employees safe.
 If you were injured as a direct result of the MOD’s negligence or breach of a duty of care, you may have grounds to make a personal injury claim.

-Whether you were injured out of combat, or during combat, Beacon Law will look into your case, and we will provide you with our expert opinion on whether we think your case has good prospects of success.
+Whether you were injured in service or out of service, Beacon Law will look into your case, and we will provide you with our expert opinion on whether we think your case has good prospects of success.

 If a duty of care cannot be established, and a civil claim cannot be brought against the MOD, we would recommend making a claim through the Armed Forces Compensation Scheme.